phonegap-build/docs-en/3.1.0/debugging/remote_debugging_tools.md

 # Remote Debugging Tools

-This section shows how to use standard Web Inspector tools available from the [https://build.phonegap.com](PhoneGap&nbsp;Build site) to debug PhoneGap apps while they are running on your device.
+This section shows how to use standard Web Inspector tools available from the
+  <a href="https://build.phonegap.com" target="_blank">PhoneGap Build site</a>
+to debug PhoneGap apps while they are running on your device.
 See the PhoneGap Build section for details on how to provide the site with project code, and how to get the resulting compiled apps onto your device.

 To enable debugging from within the list of existing __Apps__, click on the name of the application to view its details.
 Click on the __Settings__ tab, then select the __Enable debugging__ check box: